These 15 Strategies Will Help You Save Big on Your Universal Orlando Trip

 The parks are full of fun T-shirts, plush toys strategically placed at a kid’s eye level and themed gear, such as wizarding wands and robes, all at a huge markup.

 Save money on souvenirs by purchasing toys from a different retailer and packing them in your suitcase.
 Then, when you arrive at your hotel, sneak them out and make them magically appear on your kids’ pillows.
 Wizarding World house robes go for about $140 in the park, compared to roughly $25 to $80 on sites like Amazon.

-American Express offers discounts, but the perks change often.
+American Express offers discounts at Universal, but the perks change often.
 You can download the Universal Orlando app to see which offers are available through American Express.

 15. Complain a Little